zeroc-ice/ice-demos/cpp11/Ice/uwp/hello/server/README.md

 works with the UWP hello client as well as the Ice/hello clients provided by other language mappings, such as C++, C#, Java and Python.

-Note that due to UWP restrictions the client must be run on a different machine from the server.
+Note: due to UWP restrictions, you cannot run the client (regardless of the language in which it's implemented) on the same computer as your UWP server.

 ## Running the demo